Landscape Plans for Land Development

 - Receipts, delivery confirmation, supplier product info, lab results of soil tests, etc. could be included as documentation of proper installation.

-Note: If Comfort Letter requirements cannot be determined to be correctly installed based on photographic or other documentation, this could result in: delay of release or permanent withholding of securities, and the requirement for the product and all associated elements to be removed and reinstalled.
+If Comfort Letter requirements cannot be determined to be correctly installed based on photographic or other documentation, this could result in a delay of the release, or permanent withholding, of securities, and the requirement for the product and all associated elements to be removed and reinstalled.